 Canon USA is an AWIS Corporate Partner

 “Any career has its own challenges.
-To overcome those challenges, you need to be honest to yourself, to your co-workers, and to the challenges as well.
-Then, you can fully trust yourself and can work on the challenges with full power and potential of yourself.”
+To overcome those challenges, you need to be honest with yourself, with your co-workers, and with the challenges as well.
+Then, you can fully trust yourself and can work on the challenges with your full power and potential.”

 What is your favorite word?